Local well-posedness of the Schr\"odinger flow into $\mathbb{S}^2$ with natural boundary conditions: Higher order evolution equations of the LL equation

-Next, by incorporating higher-order compatibility conditions \eqref{com-cond-1} for the initial data $u_0$, we employ an inductive argument to establish the main theorem \ref{main-thm}.
-Specifically, for each $k\geq 1$, we prove the following property $\T_k$ in a recursive manner: \begin{itemize} \item Assume that $u_0\in W^{2k+3,2}(\Om)$ satisfies the $k$-order compatibility conditions \eqref{com-cond-1}, then
+Next, incorporating higher-order compatibility conditions \eqref{com-cond-1} for the initial data $u_0$, we employ an inductive argument to establish the main theorem \ref{main-thm}.
+Specifically, for each $k\geq 1$, we prove the following property $\T_k$ recursively: \begin{itemize} \item Assume that $u_0\in W^{2k+3,2}(\Om)$ satisfies the $k$-order compatibility conditions \eqref{com-cond-1}, then

 for $0\leq i\leq k+1$. \end{itemize} Recall that property $\T_1$ was established in our previous work \cite{CW4}.
 Assuming now that $\T_k$ holds, we proceed to prove $\T_{k+1}$.